t-sasatani/serial-toolbox/docs/source/index.rst

 Features
 --------
 - Interactively search and connect to serial ports
-- Interfaces like Arduino IDE's serial monitor and serial plotter
+- Interfaces inspired by Arduino IDE's serial monitor and plotter

 Contributes
 ------------